-Ever since the release of Visual Composer in 2011, page builders have exploded in popularity.
+Ever since the release of Visual Composer in 2011, page builders have exploded in popularity and emerged as one of the most noticeable design trends.
 They are the most common all-in-one platform for DIY websites created by people with no HTML and CSS coding skills.
 Some of the most popular page builders today are:

 - Visual Composer